-We a user provides too small a key length then it may be null-padded i.e. due to the memset, but if it’s too big then it may xor the addition al bytes using the first key_size bytes, suppose when the key size will be 4bytes along with the key as 12345678, then it will be xor to 5678 using the outcome as the key with 1234.
-Therefore, for the best security, we must implement a random key length of the size that is configured AES to be used.
-Hence, for provided AES-128, we need a 128-bit as a random key or say 32 hex characters.
+We, a user, provide too small a key length.
+It may be null-padded, i.e., due to the memset, but if it’s too big, then it may xor the additional bytes using the first key_size bytes; suppose when the critical size will be 4bytes along with the key as 12345678, then it will be xor to 5678 using the outcome as the key with 1234.
+Therefore, for the best security, we must implement a random key length of the size configured AES to be used.
+Hence, for providing AES-128, we need a 128-bit as a random key or 32 hex characters.

 Syntax of MySQL AES_Encrypt

-The syntax for the MySQL AES_ENCRYPT() function is explained as follows:
+The syntax for the MySQL AES_ENCRYPT() function is as follows:

 AES_ENCRYPT (Encryp_String, Key_String);